top of page

 "Art deco.
 Very nice." -Dr. Egon Spengler

-The Video Loft had at least one sister store called Video City, but I don't know where it was located or its dates of operation.
+The Video Loft had at least one sister store called Video City.
+(The "4th Network" branding on the sticker is the giveaway.)
+I don't know where it was located or its dates of operation.
 The pictured tape is Parents, an overlooked horror gem starring a pre-insane Randy Quaid.
-The "4th Network" branding is the giveaway:

 Video Tech